w3c/trusted-types/README.md

     *   The static `unsafelyCreate` method would produce a `TrustedURL` object that accepted the provided string as-is, producing a URL by resolving the given string against the document's base URL.

+*   **TrustedScriptURL**: This type would be used to represent a URL that could be used to load resources that may result in script execution in the current document.

+    ```
+    interface TrustedScriptURL {
+      static TrustedScriptURL unsafelyCreate(DOMString url);

+      stringifier;
+    }
+    ```

+    *   The static `unsafelyCreate` method would produce a `TrustedScriptURL` object that accepted the provided string as-is, producing a URL by resolving the given string against the document's base URL.

 *   **TrustedTODO**: TODO(koto@)